If my projects in professional, political, and voluntary

 She has since grown into a nimble terror, who delights in trying to

 The Tilt Yard Menagerie It took little time for my farm to become the abode of all manner of whinnying, braying, meowing, barking, chirping, and sighing creatures.
-The Tilt Yard is now home to seven horses, one donkey, four cats, one dog, one parrot, and their two febrile humans.
+The Tilt Yard is now home to eight horses, one pony, one donkey, five cats, one dog, one parrot, and their two febrile humans.

 To join me in any of my leisure projects, please drop me a note through my Volunteers page.